Delhi: Economy

 Delhi is the largest commercial center in northern India.
-As of 2016 recent estimates of the economy of the Delhi urban area have been around $370 billion (PPP metro GDP) ranking it either the most or second-most productive metro area of India.
+As of 2016 recent estimates of the economy of the Delhi urban area have ranged from $370 billion to $400 billion (PPP metro GDP) ranking it either the most or second-most productive metro area of India.
 The nominal GSDP of the NCT of Delhi for 2016–17 was estimated at ₹6224 billion, 13% higher than in 2015–16.
+Oxford Economics Global Cities index 2024 ranked Delhi as best city in India and 108th best city in the world in Economics Category.

 As per the Economic survey of Delhi (2005–2006), the tertiary sector contributes 70.95% of Delhi's gross SDP followed by secondary and primary sectors with 25.20% and 3.85% contributions, respectively.
 Delhi's workforce constitutes 32.82% of the population, and increased by 52.52% between 1991 and 2001.
 Delhi's unemployment rate decreased from 12.57% in 1999–2000 to 4.63% in 2003.
 In December 2004, 636,000 people were registered with various employment exchange programmes in Delhi.

-In 2001 the total workforce in national and state governments and the quasi-government sector was 620,000, and the private sector employed 219,000.
+In 2018 the total workforce in national and state governments and the quasi-government sector was 594,000, and the private sector employed 273,000.
 Key service industries are information technology, telecommunications, hotels, banking, media and tourism.
 Construction, power, health and community services and real estate are also important to the city's economy.
 Delhi has one of India's largest and fastest growing retail industries.
 Manufacturing also grew considerably as consumer goods companies established manufacturing units and headquarters in the city.
 Delhi's large consumer market and the availability of skilled labour has also attracted foreign investment.
 In 2001, the manufacturing sector employed 1,440,000 workers and the city had 129,000 industrial units.

 Utility services

 Delhi's municipal water supply is managed by the Delhi Jal Board (DJB).
-As of Nov 2025, it supplied 650 million gallons per day (MGD), whereas the estimated consumption requirement is 963 MGD.
+As of Nov 2025, it supplies 900 million gallons per day (MGD).
 The shortfall is met by private and public tube wells and hand pumps.
 At 240 MGD, the Bhakra storage is DJB's largest water source, followed by the Yamuna and Ganges rivers.
 Delhi's groundwater level is falling and its population density is increasing, so residents often encounter acute water shortage.
 Research on Delhi suggests that up to half of the city's water use is unofficial groundwater.In Delhi, daily domestic solid waste production is 8000 tonnes which is dumped at three landfill locations by MCD.
 The daily domestic waste water production is 470 MGD and industrial waste water is 70 MGD.
 A large portion of the sewage flows untreated into the Yamuna river.